Lucas Herbert

 Lucas Herbert (born 5 December 1995) is an Australian professional golfer.
-He has won three times on the European Tour and once on the PGA Tour, the 2021 Butterfield Bermuda Championship.
+He has won three times on the European Tour and once on the PGA Tour, at the 2021 Bermuda Championship.
 In 2024, he joined the LIV Golf League and is a member of the Ripper GC team.

 Early life and amateur career

 Herbert was born on 5 December 1995.
-He was raised in Bendigo (located in Victoria, Australia) and played his junior golf at Neangar Park Golf Club and Commonwealth Golf Club before turning professional.
+He was raised in Bendigo, Victoria and played his junior golf at Neangar Park Golf Club and Commonwealth Golf Club before turning professional.
 As an amateur he lost in a playoff for the Lexus of Blackburn Heritage Classic, a tournament on the 2013 PGA Tour of Australasia.
 He represented Australia in the 2014 Eisenhower Trophy where the team finished tied for 6th place.
 Herbert tied for the second-best individual score, three strokes behind Jon Rahm.
 He turned professional in late 2015.

 Professional career

 After turning professional, Herbert played mostly on the PGA Tour of Australasia.
 In late 2016, he was runner-up in the Isuzu Queensland Open behind amateur Brett Coletta.
 A year later, in the 2017 New South Wales Open, he was again runner-up, this time to Jason Scrivener and followed this with good finishes in the Emirates Australian Open and Australian PGA Championship.

 In 2018, Herbert began playing the European Tour via sponsor exemptions, finishing 47th on the Race to Dubai and ending the year in the world top-100.
 He was runner-up in the Portugal Masters and had three third-place finishes, including the Sky Sports British Masters.
 A good result in the SMBC Singapore Open gave him an entry into the 2018 Open Championship where he made the cut.
 He also qualified for the 2018 U.S. Open, but missed the cut.

 Herbert had a 7th-place finish in the 2019 Omega Dubai Desert Classic in January to reach a career high of 73 in the world rankings.
 However he only had one other top-10 finish, in the Omega European Masters, and finished 107th in the European Tour Order of Merit.

 In January 2020, Herbert won his first European Tour event, the Omega Dubai Desert Classic, where he beat Christiaan Bezuidenhout in a playoff, lifting him back into the world top-100.
 In March 2020, he was runner-up in the New Zealand Open behind Brad Kennedy.